tgdbepe4/corona_ch_bag_formulare/README.md

 ## Download from similar project (use this now for download!)

-There is another very similar ativity, https://github.com/lakay/COVID-19_PDF-Reporting and a download page is available.
+There is another very similar activity, https://github.com/lakay/COVID-19_PDF-Reporting and a download page is available.
 I copy it from there to make access to the files easier.

 https://github.com/lakay/COVID-19_PDF-Reporting/wiki/Download-Meldeformulare-f%C3%BCr-Covid-19